The London Cantorial Singers

 Changes to this Privacy and Cookies Policy

-This Policy was last updated on 20 July 2018.
+This Privacy and Policy is dated 27 June 2019 and can be found in the choir website (www.tlcs.org.uk) in the About Us page.
 We often review our policies and procedures and as a result these may be amended from time to time without notice.
 We recommend that you check our policies periodically as changes may have been made in the intervening period.

-If you want to discuss this or any matter relating to our policies or have a complaint, please contact the Leader and Musical Director of the choir ( 36, Richfield Road, Bushey, Herts WD23 4RQ – email: email@example.com ) or The London Cantorial Singers Data Controller at firstname.lastname@example.org.
+If you want to discuss this or any matter relating to our policies or have a complaint, please contact the Leader and Chairman of the choir (36, Richfield Road, Bushey, Herts WD23 4RQ – email: email@example.com) or The London Cantorial Singers Data Controller at firstname.lastname@example.org.

 Version – 4 27 June2019